TOILmodular/Tides/README.md

 The code size requires the 128kB version.
 However, that version is currently (Feb2023) difficult to find, if available at all.

-I gave it a try and bought the 64kB version.
-Surprisingly, the programmer showed 128kB available flash memory, and the code could be loaded.
-I tried it with several boards.
-So it seems STM3F103C8 is ok for this module.
+But it turned out, that STM3F103C8 is also ok for this module.

-If you want to see more about the chip programming process, you can check out my [YouTube video](https://youtu.be/TBMySGm7jKk).
+If you want to see more about the chip programming process, you can check out this [YouTube video](https://youtu.be/TBMySGm7jKk) for my MI Braids clone, which is also using the Blue Pill board.

 ## Calibration
 The calibration procedure is the same, as the one for the original module from Mutable Instruments.

-1. Disconnect any signal from the FM input,
-2. Connect the pitch CV output of a well-calibrated keyboard interface or MIDI-CV converter to the 1V/O input.
+### CV input calibration
+This automatic procedure calibrates the V/Oct input (scale and offset), the FM input (offset), and the level input (offset).
-3. Set the COARSE and FINE knobs to 12 o'clock position.
+1. Set the FREQUENCY knob to its center position.
-4. Go to CAL. in the options list.
-5. Push the encoder for 1s.
-The screen displays >C2.
-6. Send a voltage of 1V to the 1V/O input.
-7. Click on the encoder.
-The screen displays >C4.
+2. Connect a patch cable to the FM input.
+Leave the other end of the cable unplugged (this prevents the normalling to \~1 semitone to be activated).
+3. Connect a patch cable to the Level input.
+Leave the other end of the cable unplugged (this prevents the normalling to full scale to be activated).
-8. Send a voltage of 3V to the 1V/O input.
+4. Connect a MIDI>CV interface or precision voltage source to the V/Oct input.
+5. Hold the Mode switch for one second.
+All LEDs are lit (in yellow in the original version).
+6. Play a C2 note, or send a 1V voltage from your CV source.
+7. Press the Mode switch.
+The color of all LEDs are changing (to green in the original version).
+8. Play a C4 note, or send a 3V voltage from your CV source.
-9. Click on the encoder to finish calibration.
+9. Press the Mode switch.

+### Bipolar output offset calibration
+1. Remove any patch cable from the trigger input.
+2. Set the mode to AD or AR (mode LED is on, any color).
+3. Set the range to medium (range LED is off).
+4. Measure the voltage on the bipolar output.
+5. Adjust the trimmer on the back of the board so that this voltage reaches 0V.